HarvardURC/Workshops/coding_and_electronics.md

 ![A breadboard](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.2.jpg)
 Figure 0.2: A standard breadboard

-In this section, we will review the basic building blocks of an Arduino sketch (the common name of an Arduino program), and work through several examples that will highlight these ideas.
-Our main reference for this section will be the official Arduino reference, which can be found [here](http://arduino.cc/en/Reference/HomePage).
-It is probably a lot to take in at once, but this page will probably answer any questions you might have about the syntax of the arduino language.

 #### Ohm's Law

 Ohm's Law is as follows: V = I * R, where V is voltage, I is current and R is resistance.
 In other words, The voltage drop across 2 points is proportional to the current flowing between those points and the resistance between the points.
 This formula (perhaps the most important in all of electronics) is extremely useful for most simple circuits, and for all the circuits being built today.
 The linear relation between V and I or V and R means that if we know any of the two values of a circuit, we can calculate all parameters that define how it works.
 We also have the power equation: P = V * I = I^2*R = V^2 / R, where P is power.
 The power value in an LED will determine how bright it shines and in a resistor, how much heat it will dissipate.

 #### Circuits in Series and Parallel

 Looking at the schematic in Figure 0.3 you can see that the LED and resistor are in series in the circuit diagram.
-As you can see on the breadboard to the right, components in series need to share at least one row.
-The row allows for one component to conduct to another.
+On a breadboard components in series need to share at least one row, as it allows for one component to conduct to another.

 ![A circuit in series](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.3.png)
 Figure 0.3: An LED and resistor in series

 Looking at the schematic in Figure 0.4 you can see that the resistor and capacitor are in parallel in the circuit diagram.
-As you can see on the breadboard on the right, components in parallel need to share both rows as points of contact.
+On a breadboard components in parallel need to share both rows as points of contact.
 When components share rows in this way, current must flow into both of them at the same time, this making the connection a parallel one.

 ![A circuit in parallel](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.4.png)
 Figure 0.4: A capacitor and resistor in parallel

 ##### Exercises

-1. Build the circuit in Figure 0.3 and watch the LED come to life.
+1.1.
+Build the circuit in Figure 0.3 and watch the LED come to life.
 Break the circuit and add another resistor in series (you should now have an LED in series with a resistor in series with another resistor).
 What happened to the brightness of the LED?

-2. Kirchhoff's current law may be just as important as Ohms law in circuit analysis.
+1.2.
+Kirchhoff's current law may be just as important as Ohms law in circuit analysis.
 It basically means that the amount of current entering a junction is equal to the current exiting the junction.
 That is Σ I = 0.
 In simpler terms, this law says that the amount of current entering a set of parallel components does not have to be equal; current splits.
 Voltage on the other hand is the same.
 Thus, the power that a certain component gets is affected by whether or not it is in series with something else.
 Build the circuit in Figure 0.5.
 Now what happened to the brightness of the LED?

 ![An LED in parallel with 2 resistors in series](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.5.png)
 Figure 0.5: An LED in parallel with 2 resistors in series

-3. Now rebuild your circuit, so that it looks like the one in figure 0.6.
+1.3.
+Now rebuild your circuit, so that it looks like the one in figure 0.6.
 What happened to the brightness of the LED?
 Why?

 ![An LED and 2 resistors in parallel](https://raw.githubusercontent.com/HarvardURC/Workshops/master/assets/coding_electronics/fig%200.6.png)
 Figure 0.6: An LED and 2 resistors in parallel